shounic/docs/acaw2info.md

 eureka effect on non engies is activated by taunting

+1 eyelander = heads stack up to 4.
+2 eyelanders = heads stack up to 8.
+3 = 12. each head grants +15 hp and +8% speed (basically)

+heads remain shared between "heads weapons" as it is in the base game

+baby face ramps players to 520 hu/s. having multiple does not make your top speed higher

 the mantreads intentionally causes players to reference pose when they are stomping because people found it funny. do not report it as a bug please

 i added A/D hotkeys to the weapon selection list in your loadout cause the pages are so fucking long lol